stardust-xs/cheat_sheet/README.md

 Git cheat sheet is where you can find the essential bits of Git, their details and technical usage.

+## Editors Cheat Sheet

+Editors cheat sheet is where you can find some tip, tricks and shortcuts to various editors and my recommended settings to expedite the workflow.

 ## Contributors

 As of now, it's just me...
 Also feel free to correct if you find something isn't right.